kenshaw/shell-config/git-commit-hooks/README.md

 [![post-receive HTML commit email](https://github.com/kenshaw/shell-config/raw/master/git-commit-hooks/img/screenshot-th.png)](https://github.com/kenshaw/shell-config/raw/master/git-commit-hooks/img/screenshot.png)

 ## Configuration ##

 In addition to configuration options available in the original post-receive contrib script, there are a couple of other options that have been enabled:

--   hooks.httplink

-    Prefix to a web based tracker, ie 'http://<your host>/git?cs='
+ - *hooks.httplink* - Prefix to a web based tracker, ie 'http://<your host>/git?cs='

--   hooks.defaultdomain

-    Default domain to affix to the $REMOTE_USER environment variable.
+ - *hooks.defaultdomain* - Default domain to affix to the $REMOTE\_USER
+   environment variable.
 Assumes this is being executed through HTTP

--   hooks.pygmentizeoptions

-    Options to pass to pygmentize -- for example, to set the pygmentize style to 'github' set this value to: 'style=github'
+ - *hooks.pygmentizeoptions* - Options to pass to pygmentize -- for example, to
+   set the pygmentize style to 'github' set this value to: 'style=github'

 ## Installation ##